We've assembled a list of key industry terms that may be helpful to have defined.

 Above the fold

-The part of a Web page that is visible without scrolling.
+The part of a web page that is visible without scrolling.
 Material in this area is considered more valuable because the reader sees it first.
-It refers to a printing term for the top half of a newspaper above the fold but, unlike a newspaper, email and Web page fold locations aren't predictable.
-Your fold may be affected by the users' preview pane, monitor size, monitor resolution and any headers placed by email programs.
+It refers to a printing term for the top half of a newspaper above the fold, but unlike a newspaper, e-mail and web page fold locations aren't predictable.
+Your fold may be affected by the user's preview pane, monitor size, monitor resolution, and any headers placed by e-mail programs.

-Call to Action
+Call to action (CTA)

 The process of clicking on a link in a search engine output page to visit an indexed site.